bgregi/spotify-user-info/README.md

-# What's My Taste?
-## A Spotify API Web App
+# What's My Taste? - A Spotify API Web App

 This web app shows the user their Spotify top artists and tracks, as well as some of their musical preferences, based on said top tracks.
-It's a great tool to now more about your own musical tastes and how they develop over time, or to compare your preferences with those of your friends.
+It's a great tool to know more about your own musical tastes and how they develop over time, or to compare your preferences with those of your friends.

 ## Important Note
 This app is finished, but currently can't be accessed by anyone who's not registered.
 This is because I'm still waiting for Spotify's approval to make it go public.
-If you're interested in using it, e-mail me and I'll register your Spotify account with it.
+If you're interested in using it, e-mail me at bgeraldir@gmail.com and I'll register your Spotify account with it.

 ## Built With
 - React (create-react-app)